Rules and Regulations

 - A resident may not unreasonably interfere with a roommate’s or any other resident’s rights under a residence hall contract.
 This includes the right to a reasonable degree of quiet, and each living unit, under the supervision of its elected student executive board, is expected to determine its quiet-hour policy at the beginning of each academic year.
 Playing musical instruments in any resident’s room and engaging in physical games of any kind in the residence halls is prohibited.
 Infractions that cannot be resolved by the residence hall staff will be referred to the Director of University Residential Life, who will have discretion to resolve such problems through administrative/disciplinary action.

 - Only residents assigned by Northwestern University may reside in their assigned rooms; residents may not invite or permit any other person to reside in their assigned room or in any other area of the residence hall.

 - If any resident unreasonably refuses to accept a roommate or hinders the University in the assignment of or occupancy by a roommate, the University may, at its discretion, require that resident to be responsible for the total rent for the room.

-- A resident may have overnight guests, limited to one guest per resident at any one time, provided proper written approval of all roommates/suitemates is filed and guests are properly registered with the University Residential Life Office.
-Guest privileges are limited to a maximum of three consecutive nights and a total of seven nights per resident per quarter.
-Overnight guests must be of the same sex as the residents assigned to the room/suite.
-A guest is defined as a nonresident who requires a room in which to sleep for the night.
-Guests may not occupy or sleep in common areas of residence halls.
+- A resident may have overnight guests, limited to one guest per resident at any one time with approval of all roommates/suitemates.
+Overnight guest privileges are limited to a maximum of three consecutive nights and a total of seven nights per resident per quarter.
+A guest is defined as any person who does not have a contract to live in a given space.

 - No individual resident, overnight guest, or visitor may use the residence hall’s washroom facilities designated for use by the opposite sex.